Jibin-Biju/EyeMovement/README.md

 It is an Eye movement that Track mouse.
 The two eyes will follow the direction of the mouse from anywhere on the screen.

 # How to run
-move the mouse from anywhere on the screen. it will automatically follow the mouse
+Move the mouse from anywhere on the screen.
+The eye will automatically follow the mouse

 # Roadmap of future improvements:
 Add background and add a new eye